tytydraco/yessleep/out/Actually_I_dont_need_to_make_new_friends_Im_fine.md

 Last week something different happened, I got invited to a dinner.

 Freida, she said her name was, a friend of an acquaintance, Jung.
-Last week while I was at the market downtown I ran into them.
+I was at the market downtown when I ran into them.
 Both of them had like some kind of weird 'aura' about them.
 Hard to describe but it was like everything in this world was going well for them.
 Almost like these people were living in a whole different set of rules or society...
 I know it sounds crazy.

 But anyways, at the market, this girl Frieda invited us over for dinner.
 I thought why not just do something out of the ordinary.
 It's not like she was a complete stranger, friend of a 'friend', why not have a dinner at her place?